fritzsche/cmorse/README.md

 Additionally your PC should not run performance intensive software in the background like Virus Scan or Windows Update.

+# Windows and low latency
+Low latency audio is particular on windows a problem.
+Standard windows drivers I tested had been often of very bad quality.
+Additionally the windows audio interface adds already some significant latency in the so called shared mode.
+This can create problems is noticeable from 20-25 WPM and gets a problem from > 30 WPM.
+Starting with version 0.2 you can run the audio interface in the so called "exclusive" mode.
+In exclusive mode cmorse can directly access the audio device with significant reduced latency.
+This is not working stable for all hardware/driver I have tested.
+In my experience buffer side should be 128.
+The best results I received with a USB Audio interface (Focusrite Scarlett) that allowed a stable sampling rate of 98 kHz.
+This setup is running on the Windows standard driver not on ASIO.
+ASIO is not (yet?) supported as of copyright concerns and the audio interface running good enough.

 ## Building Software
 The software was developed on Mac(Intel) and ported to Windows and Linux operating system.
 In this early stage I only provide the source code that need to be compiled using cmake.